 Zoni Manhattan is located in the heart of midtown between the Empire State Building and Herald Square.
 Port Authority and the world’s largest Macy’s department store are also in close proximity.
 As the world center for culture, entertainment, art, fashion, business and education, New York is the ideal place to improve your English skills while having the time of your life!
-Zoni’s Manhattan Campus is conveniently located near public transportation and many globally famous attractions, such as the Metropolitan Museum of Art , Times Square, and Central Park.
+Zoni’s Manhattan Campus is conveniently located near public transportation and many globally famous attractions, such as the Metropolitan Museum of Art, Times Square, and Central Park.

 Relax on a summer night at a sidewalk cafe in Chelsea or experience a concert at one of New York’s many parks.
 No matter what your interests or background, New York and Zoni language schools have something to offer everyone.

 Part of our advantage at Zoni is the variety of English courses we offer.
 Our popular Premium Intensive English Program (PIEP) will help you to improve your English quickly and effectively.
 For those who are looking to pursue higher education at a college or university, we offer TOEFL iBT, IELTS and Cambridge ESOL Preparation Courses, while for our business-minded students, we have intensive ESL for Business classes with flexible schedules.

-In addition to English classes, Zoni students can take advantage of the many activities we offer, including field trips in the New York Metropolitan area , school events, and out of town trips to other states such as Philadelphia, Washington DC, and Boston!
+In addition to earning an English certificate, Zoni students can take advantage of the many activities we offer, including field trips in the New York Metropolitan area , school events, and out of town trips to other states such as Philadelphia, Washington DC, and Boston!